Links to Amazon on this blog are affiliate links*

 This is where I probably differ from the stereotypical Babywise mama.
 I think a lot of us do, however.

 If these occasions can be worked around the nap schedule or bedtime- great.
 But if they can’t, please still participate.
 Don’t stay home and miss out.
 It’s one day of a missed bedtime.
-It’s one day of a later nap.
+It’s one day of a later nap, or maybe even a missed nap.
 It will all be ok, and it will all be worth it.

 – I fed Caroline at her usual 7 pm feed